Polypersonal agreement: Guarani

+Thus, most instances of agreement are made with only one actor (subject or object), but some cases do showcase polypersonality:

+Note that the verb form chenupá alone gives no explicit information on the subject, and could translate as "You/he/she/it/they beat me" depending on context.

+This system is often described as resulting from a personal hierarchy within pronominal markers: whichever marker places highest in a 1 > 2 > 3 personal hierarchy takes precedence over the other, whether it is a subject or object marker.

+As an exception to this, the specific combination of a second person plural subject and a first person singular object can optionally be expressed as pe-che- (subject prefix+object prefix) instead of che- (bare object prefix):

 Hungarian

 In Hungarian the suffix -lak or -lek indicates a first person singular subject and a second person (either singular or plural) object.
 The most prominent example is szeretlek "I love you".
 The second person singular object may be omitted but the plural requires the pronoun (titeket).

 Clitic pronouns

 Polypersonalism involves bound morphemes that are part of the verbal morphology and therefore cannot be found separated from the verb.
 These morphemes are not to be confused with pronominal clitics.

-Some have observed that the French pronominal clitics (common to all Romance languages) have evolved into inseparable parts of the verb in the colloquial use, and so, suggested that French could be analyzed as polypersonal.
+Some have observed that the French pronominal clitics (common to all Romance languages) have evolved into inseparable parts of the verb in colloquial use, which suggests that French could be analyzed as polypersonal.